ToySmallGermany

 Does the Pomeranian bark a lot?

-Is the Pomeranian good for first-time owners?
+Is the Pomeranian good with children?

-How much exercise does the Pomeranian need?
+How much exercise does a Pomeranian need?

 Our Shop